Yeo One

 Yeo Chang-gu (Korean: 여창구; born March 27, 1996), better known by his stage name Yeo One, is a South Korean singer and actor.
 He debuted as a vocalist in a South Korean boy group Pentagon in October 2016.
-Aside from group activities as singer, he has also starred in various television dramas.
+Aside from group activities as singer, he has also starred in various television and web dramas.

 Early life

 Yeo One was born on March 27, 1996, in Daejeon, South Korea.
 He was a member of a school band and actively participated in band competitions.

 Career

 Pre-debut

 In December 2013, Yeo One participated in a special dance performance alongside future bandmates Hui, E'Dawn, and Kino at the KBS Song Festival.
 In 2014, Yeo One appeared in G.NA's "Secret" music video and promotional activities.
 In July 2015, he acted in Beast's Son Dong-woon's "Kimishika" music video.
 In August 2015, he modeled alongside Hyuna for the fashion brand Clride.n.